Nogg-aholic/nRPC/README.md

 It extracts the reusable part of the transport layer: binary value encoding, compact RPC message framing, and typed callable references that can be resolved by a higher-level runtime.
 It does not know anything about component lookup, method dispatch, websocket ownership, retries, or application semantics.

+## Why nRPC Exists

+The main reason to use `nRPC` is not abstract protocol purity.
+It is moving real application objects that contain buffer-like data without forcing them through JSON.

+JSON is fine for ordinary object payloads, but it becomes a bad transport once the object graph starts carrying things like:

+- `Uint8Array`
+- `Float32Array`
+- `Uint32Array`
+- mixed objects that contain normal metadata plus one or more large typed arrays

+At that point, JSON typically turns binary-friendly data into one of the following:

+- large numeric arrays
+- base64 strings
+- secondary encoded blobs that still need extra parsing

+That adds the exact overhead you usually do not want:

+- larger payloads on the wire
+- more serialization work on the server
+- more parsing work on the client
+- more allocations during encode and decode

+`nRPC` exists to keep those values in a compact binary representation and to preserve typed-array semantics instead of flattening everything into text.

+This is the core use case.

+It is not primarily about beating JSON for tiny CRUD payloads.
+It is about avoiding JSON's worst behavior when transporting object envelopes that contain buffer-heavy fields.

+## Why It Matters In Practice

+The benchmark in the [`nrpc-bun-server` repository](https://github.com/Nogg-aholic/nrpc-bun-server/tree/main/benchmark) shows the intended usage clearly.

+Two high-level results stand out:

+1. For plain object-heavy payloads, `nRPC` stays in the same performance class as JSON-like approaches while still shrinking payload size.
+2. For object payloads that include a large typed array, `nRPC` becomes decisively better in both payload size and total round-trip time.

+From the current full benchmark run:

+- plain object payload (`object-heavy`):
+	- JSON-like payload size: `384623` bytes
+	- `nRPC` payload size: `259194` bytes
+	- about `32.6%` smaller
+- object plus large typed array (`object-heavy-number-array`):
+	- JSON-like payload size: `472270` bytes
+	- `nRPC` payload size: `279243` bytes
+	- about `40.9%` smaller

+And for the typed-array-heavy scenario, best measured total time:

+- best JSON-like path: `8.191ms`
+- best `nRPC` path: `3.987ms`

+That is roughly a `51.3%` reduction in total average time.

+The reason is straightforward: once typed arrays are involved, JSON spends too much time expanding, stringifying, and reparsing data that was already in a binary-friendly layout.

+`nRPC` avoids that detour.

+If your system moves:

+- audio buffers
+- image chunks
+- embeddings
+- waveform data
+- binary blobs wrapped in metadata objects
+- typed-array-heavy computation results

+then this is exactly the problem `nRPC` is designed to solve.

 ## Scope

 `nRPC` is for the part you do not want to rewrite in every runtime: